harumo11/librealtime/README.md

 ### The API documentation(Doxygen)
 **There is in librealtime/doc/index.html**.

-Please open with web browser(firefox, chrome and so on) If you want to build the API documentation, type following commands.
+Please open with web browser(firefox, chrome and so on).

+If you want to build the API documentation, type following commands.
 ```
 cd librealtime